crypticCaroline/puppyplaymates/docs/features.md

 * Ensured that the logo has an aria-label of 'Home' to make navigation easier.

 ### Flash Messages
-Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the text they contain when the
+Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the information.
+I have decided to use a range of flash messages to improve the user experience.
+I have set the flash messages as variables which can be changed easily.

 ### Input Fields

 * Text Input Fields -Type specific and have validate patterns that have to match, they are also set with min and max length to ensure that the right data is entered.
 I have used the materialize validate class to turn the input box green when the field is valid, else the form will not be submitted.
 * Validators - I have used back-end validation as a fail-safe to check if the input matches the same pattern on the front end.
 If it does not match the pattern, then the user will get a flash message explaining that it is not a valid input.
 * Profanity - At the same time the text input is passed through a profanity checker to check from a pre-set list of words to see if any of the words match.
 If they do match, then the user will get a flash message asking them to refrain from using profanity and will not submit the message to the database.
+The profanity checker currently only tests individual words.
+I would like to improve this feature in future releases.
 * Date – I have created a JavaScript function to check the current date and limit the date options:
-    * DOB – the dog cannot have a future Dob and I have also limited the age of the dog to 20 years
+    * DOB – the dog cannot have a future DOB and I have also limited the age of the dog to 20 years
 	* Upcoming walks – can be set to have the date from today onwards but not be set in the past.